Community and Culture at Roxbury Latin

 Each year, as part of our curriculum mapping exercise, we take a close look at all grades and courses to explore ways in which we might incorporate new texts, add new voices, and connect themes covered in multiple disciplines.
 Our goal is to ensure that we all are doing our part to be inclusive, relevant, and balanced in the content covered and the lessons implied, eager that our boys benefit from new thinking about content, skills, and their application as they move on from here out into the world.

 In summer 2020, the Assistant Headmaster for Program and the Director of Community and Culture met individually with each department chair, and then with the Curriculum Committee, to assess with faculty where we might make changes in the curriculum to center minority voices and to broaden boys’ exploration—specifically within United States and global history courses, and English courses, but also in Environmental Science, Music, Classics, Modern Language, and Health courses, for example.
 This short-term goal exercise resulted in changes for the 2020-2021 school year, including at least one new novel, play, collection of poems or short stories at each level of the English curriculum; in History, an ongoing commitment to offering an upper school elective focused on diverse perspectives and cultures (recently courses in Race and Gender, and Three Carribean Islands), as well as adding primary sources from different perspectives to the courses that every boy encounters.
 Other departments are also looking at their curriculum through an equity, diversity, and inclusion lens and adding units, readings, and reflections throughout the year.
-Refinement of units in the Grade 7 History course, for instance, which focuses on the History of Boston, will have students exploring more fully the African American and Native American contributions to the History of Boston; in Grade 8, the Classics Department is aiming to provide an even more cosmopolitan view of the Roman world by spending time exploring the Roman confrontations with Northern Africa and the Carthaginians; and in English classes across grades new readings have been added to the curriculum, including August Wilson’s Fences, Lorraine Hansberry’s A Raisin in the Sun, and Tommy Orange’s There There.
+Refinement of units in the Grade 7 History course, for instance, which focuses on the History of Boston, will have students exploring more fully the African American and Native American contributions to the History of Boston; in Grade 8, the Classics Department is aiming to provide an even more cosmopolitan view of the Roman world by spending time exploring the Roman confrontations with Northern Africa and the Carthaginians; and in English classes across grades new readings have been added to the curriculum, including Hansberry’s A Raisin in the Sun, Whitehead’s The Nickel Boys, Cisneros’s The House on Mango Street, Morrison’s Song of Solomon, and Douglass’s Narrative of the Life of Frederick Douglass.

 In 2007, we decided that our students needed to be more global learners, and, therefore, we launched Roxbury Latin’s immersion programs in France and Spain, journeys to Rome and Greece, and various other trips that have taken boys to the Northwest of this country, Sub-Saharan Africa, Australia, India, China, all over the United States, to South America, and to various countries in Europe.
 Roxbury Latin enjoys a brother school relationship with the legendary Maru-a-Pula School in Botswana.
 Each summer, RL boys are in residence there, and often their students visit us here in Boston, living with RL families and taking part in classes and school life, as part of a student exchange.